 I find a lot of wisdom in the Bible.
 When considering the three passages quoted earlier, I hope you can see the principles apply when dealing with adversity.

 Whatever your method, if you let adversity turn to fear and let that fear define you, it will bring you many problems (physical, emotional, relational).
 And no matter our beliefs, all of us have to take action to overcome adversity.

 When you read how we overcame our adversities, you see we took action.
 We made conscious choices about how to respond.
 We all engaged in some version of the four steps listed above throughout our journeys.

 In closing, I'll leave you with some words of wisdom from a character in one of our favorite TV shows, Criminal Minds.
 It's about the behavioral analysis unit of the FBI.
 They investigate the worst of the worst crimes across the country.
 They are called in for help by the local police departments when it's outside of what they're used to investigating.

-One of the things we love about the show is the nuggets of wisdom that come in the beginning and end each episode.
+One of the things we love about the show is the nuggets of wisdom that come at the beginning and end of each episode.
 The team represents a close community.
 They support and help each other as they deal with some of the most horrific crimes you can imagine.
 The end of one show stands out for me.

 “Our scars tell us where we've been in life.
 They don't have to define where we're going.”